ltiao/ltiao.github.io.nikola/pages/about.rst

 Nonparametric Bayesian Inference (in particular, Gaussian Processes) and Markov chain Monte Carlo methods.

-In my spare time, if I am not working on one of my many incomplete side projects or reading on my Kindle or, you'll either find me shooting hoops at the gym, or at home studying the profound and beautiful ancient strategy board game known as Weiqi, or more commonly `Go`_.
+In my spare time, if I am not working on one of my many incomplete side projects or reading on my Kindle, you'll either find me shooting hoops at the gym, or studying the profound and beautiful ancient strategy board game known as Weiqi, or more commonly `Go`_.

 .. _`BDKD (Big Data and Knowledge Discovery)`: http://www.sief.org.au/FundingActivities/RP/BigData.html
 .. _`University of New South Wales`: http://www.cse.unsw.edu.au